-Wall Street slips from record as healthcare, energy drag
+Wall St. rally falters as healthcare, industrials drag

-(Reuters) - Wall Street’s main indexes edged lower on Thursday as declines in healthcare and energy stocks paused a rally that had driven the Dow Jones index to its fastest ever 1,000 point gain.
+(Reuters) - Losses in healthcare and industrial stocks paused Wall Street’s new year rally that had driven the blue-chip Dow index to its fastest ever 1,000 point rise.

-Merck (MRK.N) and Pfizer (PFE.N) weighed the most on the S&P healthcare sector .SPXHC, which fell 0.45 percent.

-Oil’s drop below $69 a barrel on a reported rise in U.S. fuel stocks shaved 0.66 percent off the S&P energy index .SPNY.
-[O/R]
+The S&P healthcare index .SPXHC fell 0.47 percent, mostly due to losses in Merck (MRK.N) J&J (JNJ.N) and Pfizer (PFE.N).

+A 2.4 percent drop in Boeing’s high-flying stock kept the Dow in the red, a day after the index closed above the 26,000 mark for the first time.

 Investors are keeping a close eye on corporate earnings reports, given the runup in stock valuations.

-Morgan Stanley (MS.N) wrapped up earnings season for the big U.S. banks with a better-than-expected profit, but its shares were little changed.
+Morgan Stanley (MS.N) wrapped up earnings season for the big U.S. banks with a better-than-expected quarterly profit, driving modest gains in its shares.

-Economic data in the day was mixed.
-U.S. homebuilding fell more than expected in December, recording its biggest drop in just over a year, while weekly jobless claims dropped to a 45-year low last week.

-Data from China showed its economic growth accelerated for the first time in seven years, putting world stocks on a firm footing.
-[MKTS/GLOB]
+Alcoa (AA.N) tumbled 8 percent after the aluminum producer’s earnings missed analysts’ estimates.

+Sectors that are considered bond proxies, utilities .SPLRCU and real estate .SPLRCR, fell 1 percent and 0.8 percent, respectively.
+They have been among the worst performers since the start of 2018.

+Oil prices gave up earlier losses, supported by a record drawdown of U.S. crude stockpiles at the Cushing, Oklahoma delivery hub.
+[O/R] U.S. crude was up 0.08 percent at $64.02 per barrel.

-Republican leaders in the U.S. Congress intensified efforts to pass a temporary extension in funding government operations and avert a shutdown, scheduling a vote on the measure for later Thursday.
+Investors were also focused on the Republican efforts to pass a temporary extension in funding government operations and avert a shutdown, scheduling a vote on the measure in the afternoon.

 The government is operating on its third temporary funding extension since the 2018 fiscal year began on Oct.
 1.